-We are about to commit ourselves to a historic understaing in this formal ceremony.
-On the 31st August all these territories for which South East Asia will have achieved independent nationhood by common consent on terms freely negotiated in a unique brotherhood.
-It is our hope, our confident hope that this bold and imaginative development in the evolution of our Commonwealth will establish a new focus of peace, freedom and stability in South East Asia;"
+We are about to commit ourselves to a historic undertaking in this formal ceremony.
+On the 31st August all these territories for which my country has for so long been responsible in South East Asia will have achieved independent nationhood by common consent on terms freely negotiated in a unique brotherhood.
+It is our hope, our confident hope that this bold and imaginative development in the evolution of our Commonwealth will establish a new focus of peace, freedom and stability in South East Asia."

-With the signing of the London Agreement.
-Mayasia again became an explosive issue.
+With the signing of the London Agreement, Malaysia again became an explosive issue.
 The then Indonesian government claimed that the agreement was a breach of the Tokyo agreement between her President and the Tunku.
 Confrontation began again.

-Mr. Harold MacMillan
+Mr. Harold MacMillan.

-On the 30th of July 1963 a Summit Conerence on Malaysia was held in Manila attended by Dr. Sukarno.
-Diosdado Macapugal. then President of the Philippines and Tunku Abdul Rahman.
+On the 30th of July 1963 a Summit Conference on Malaysia was held in Manila attended by Dr. Sukarno, Diosdado Macapagal, then President of the Philippines and Tunku Abdul Rahman.
 Both Indonesia and the Philippines stated that they would welcome the formation of Malaysia provided that the support of the people of the Borneo territories was ascertained by the Secretary-General of the United Nations.
 When the Conference ended on August the 5th, the three parties agreed to seek the help of U Thant on this matter.
 The ascertainment mission was the subject of a U.N.
 Report broadcast that week by Mr. Pringle.
 He said: